tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ## Remove an idea from the project

-If you have thought that an idea won’t work for that project, you always do the following by keeping mind the deletion is forbidden rule:
+If you have thought that an idea won't work for that project, you always do the following by keeping mind the deletion is forbidden rule:

 1. Select the idea you want to remove.
 1. Change its formatting to strikethrough.